jbecker7326/dog-prediction/README.md

 - [EfficientNetB3](https://arxiv.org/abs/1905.11946)
 - [ConvNeXtSmall](https://arxiv.org/abs/2201.03545)

+We saved the best model and deployed it two ways, with a front-end application hosted by streamlit.
-Finally, we'll save the best model with tensorflow lite, create a docker image for the environment with minimized dependencies, deploy it to the cloud using AWS Lambda and with Streamlit.
+- **Serverless Deployment**: Save the best model with tensorflow lite, create a docker image for the environment with minimized dependencies, and deploy it to the cloud using AWS Lambda
+- **Kubernetes Deployment**: Convert the model to tensorflow format, set up a flask application, build docker images for them, and deploy the full application to AWS EKS.
+- **Front-end Application**: Create a low-code front-end for our application using streamlit and connect it to the cloud-deployed AWS services.

 **WARNING**: Do not attempt to run the enitre notebook without a CUDA-enabled GPU.
 The models may take hours or even days to train.
 See section 3.2 for more information on how to check for an available GPU.